-Certain long-term alternatives, such as a stand-alone DoD wastewater treatment plant, are analyzed programmatically.
+Certain long-term alternatives, such as of power generation, are analyzed programmatically.
 The potential environmental effects associated with the long-term programmatic projects have been analyzed based on available information, and presented here to adequately describe the scope of the entire project.
-Additional NEPA documentation and resource surveys would be completed, as required, in the future when project specifics and funding become available for these long-term projects should they be pursued.
-The basic utilities projects are presented in site specific detail and have been identified to meet the immediate and the long-term needs estimated for the proposed actions on Guam.
-These alternatives are evaluated completely in Volume 6 of this Final EIS (Related Actions).
+Additional NEPA documentation and resource surveys would be completed, as required, in the future when project specifics and funding become available for these long-term projects.
+The short-term utilities projects are site specific, and have been identified to meet the immediate utilities demands estimated for the proposed actions on Guam.
+These are identified as "interim" alternatives and basic alternatives (those which would satisfy near term and long-term needs) are evaluated completely in Volume 6 of this EIS/OEIS (Related Actions).

-1.7 OVERVIEW OF ALTERNATIVES
+1.7 SUMMARY OF ACTION ALTERNATIVES

-Chapter 3 of this Volume provides a more detailed overview of the alternatives and contains figures that depict where projects and training ranges would be located.
+Chapter 3 of this volume provides a more detailed summary of the alternatives and contains figures that depict where projects and training ranges would be located.